 • Multi-scale mutation (new): finally, another approach was developed that is also based on the search radius concept.
 However, the latter is not decreasing with time.
 Methods based on a reduction of the mutation rate or radius simulate a transition from the exploration phase to the exploitation one.
 The idea was to test an approach that combines both exploration and exploitation during the whole optimization.
 Thus, the search radius of equation 15 was considered as a random value for each individual, but restricted to 4 equiprobable values: 1, 0.5, 0.1, 0.02, which range from full exploration to fine exploitation.
 The only external parameter is the mutation rate which is fixed.

-When the gene to mutate is represented by a list of distinct values (eg meteorological variable or analogy criterion), the random choice of a new value is always based on a uniform distribution, without notion of distance in the parameters space.
+When the gene to mutate is represented, even partly, by a list of categorical variables (eg meteorological variable or analogy criterion), the random choice of a new value is always based on a uniform distribution, without notion of distance in the parameters space.

 2.2.6 Elitism

 A process of elitism was introduced on the natural selection as well as on mutations.
 This ensures the survival of the best individual so that a better solution is never lost.
-After the natural selection operator, if the best individual has not been selected, it is copied to the IG instead of an individual randomly picked.
-After mutation, if the best individual has mutated and if its new version has a lower performance score than the original, the latter is also reinserted in the IG instead of an individual randomly chosen.
+After the natural selection operator, if the previously best individual has not been selected, it is copied to the IG instead of an individual randomly picked.
+After mutation, if the previously best individual has mutated and if its new version has a lower performance score than the original, the latter is also reinserted in the IG instead of an individual randomly chosen.

 2.2.7 Ending the optimization